mmgen/mmgen-wallet/doc/wiki/install-linux/Install-Bitcoind.md

 #### Download:

-> For the time being, Windows installers and Linux binary tarballs can be
-> obtained [here][00].
-Once version 0.10 is released, get them from Bitcoin
-> Core's [main download page][01] instead.
-Choose the 32-bit or 64-bit versions
+> Go to the Bitcoin Core [main download page][01].
+Choose the 32-bit or 64-bit
-> appropriate for your respective computers.
+> versions appropriate for your respective computers.

 #### Install: